Rounding it up

 On the other hand, you may find that you don’t have a relevant skill set, or maybe you want to break into an entirely new industry.
-In this case, it’s time to do some soul searching.
 Think of hobbies, areas of interest, and other things you’re passionate about, but never had an opportunity to pursue.
-Many claim that your passion will never earn you money, but that’s definitely not true.
+Many claim that your passion will never earn you money, but that’s not always true.
 More than ever, now is an opportune time to put your passion to the test.

-If you’re having trouble finding something that suits you, check out this list of popular side hustles in Canada below.
+If you’re having trouble finding something that suits you, check out this list of popular side hustles in Canada.

 With that in mind, market research is essential for side hustle longevity.
 For some, this process could be as simple as researching available job opportunities.
 For others, it could become as complex as deep market research and preparing a business plan.
 Either way, it’s worth researching the market because you don’t want to put a lot of effort into something that may amount to nothing.

 4. Get your side hustle off the ground

 At this stage, you’ve honed in on a lucrative side hustle and finally, it’s time to launch!
 We realize this is easier said than done, so here are some pointers to help make that launch as seamless as possible.

 Set achievable goals